001 American Made Whistles – Variety

 Whistology

-First up is a knife combination patented in the USA by James A. Frary in 1880.
-The smaller end is crafted into a whistle ( usually damaged ), and one may note the detailed work on the sides…
+The first up is a knife combination patented in the USA by James A. Frary in 1880.
+The smaller end is crafted into a whistle, and one may note the detailed work on the sides…

 frary knife whistles

-Next up, is the striking whistle of the only known example by North Brothers, of an escargot of unique design.
-Perhaps a proto-type it is a mono-typical example, and is stamped several times with Patent numbers and pending.
+Next up is the striking example of the only known example by North Brothers, of an escargot of unique design.
+A mono-typical example, it is stamped several times with Patent numbers and pending.
 None of which has been found on any patent searches.

 north brothers escargot whistles

-The Bridgeport Gun Implement Company known simply as BGI, made many types of whistles of metal and other materials like horn, as the largest whistle making company of its day in the states, circa 1890.
+The Bridgeport Gun Implement Company, known simply as BGI, made many types of whistles of metal and other materials and was the largest whistle making company of its day, circa 1890 in the USA.

 c.s. bullet whistles